everettwilson/Pixel_Art/README.md

 # Pixel Art Creator
 I used ChatGPT to help recreate one of my first (long-lost) projects I made outside of class in high school.
-I stayed up late several nights working on this.
-ChatGPT create this solution with probably 10% of the lines that I used originally, and functionality that I didn't know existed.
+I had stayed up late several nights working on this.
+ChatGPT very quicly created this solution with probably 10% of the lines that I used originally, and functionality that I didn't know existed.
 Of course, it even wrote this README.md file.

 Pixel Art Creator is a simple GUI application written in Python using the `tkinter` library.
 It allows users to create pixel art by clicking on a grid of squares, cycling through a set of predefined colors.